-Critics in the United States who argue about the cost of the $3.5 trillion reconciliation package pending in the US Congress, which would expand government investment in the country’s broken social safety net and protections for workers, are missing the point.
-It’s not the price of the package, but the cost to human rights – including rights to an adequate standard of living, workers' rights, and non-discrimination – if the US does not sufficiently invest in them.
+Critics in the United States who are raising concerns about the $3.5 trillion reconciliation package currently under discussion in the US Congress, which aims to increase government investment in the nation's struggling social safety net and worker protections, may be overlooking a critical aspect.
+The focus should not solely be on the price tag of the package but rather on the potential consequences for human rights, including the right to an adequate standard of living, workers' rights, and non-discrimination, if the US fails to make sufficient investments in these areas.

-Create a permanent family and medical leave program
+Establishing a permanent family and medical leave program.

-Empower millions of workers to bargain collectively for fair wages, adequate benefits, and safe working conditions by including components of the PRO Act, which limits companies' ability to discourage unions
+Empowering a substantial number of workers to engage in collective bargaining for fair wages, adequate benefits, and safe working conditions by incorporating elements of the PRO Act, which limits companies' ability to discourage unions.

-Reform the drug pricing system and provide affordable health insurance coverage for millions of people with low incomes by closing the Medicaid coverage gap and making permanent the Affordable Care Act's marketplace subsidies
+Reforming the drug pricing system and providing affordable health insurance coverage to millions with low incomes by closing the Medicaid coverage gap and making the Affordable Care Act's marketplace subsidies permanent.

-Cut child poverty by extending the Child Tax Credit expansion
+Reducing child poverty by extending the Child Tax Credit expansion.

-Provide the largest federal investment in jobs aimed at tackling climate change
+Implementing the largest federal investment in jobs aimed at addressing climate change.

-Even if the reconciliation package passes, legislators will still have work to do to create a strong safety net.
-US policymakers should expand eligibility for unemployment insurance, which, prior to the Covid-19 pandemic, excluded two-thirds of unemployed workers.
-Earlier in the pandemic, unemployment benefits were temporarily expanded, keeping 5.5 million people who lost work out of poverty in 2020, without affecting the aggregate employment level.
-These benefits should be permanently extended to all workers, including app-based "gig” workers, when they lose their jobs.
+Even if the reconciliation package is approved, there will still be work to be done in creating a robust safety net.
+US policymakers should expand eligibility for unemployment insurance, which, before the COVID-19 pandemic, excluded two-thirds of unemployed workers.
+Temporary expansions of unemployment benefits during the early stages of the pandemic prevented 5.5 million people from falling into poverty in 2020 without adversely affecting overall employment levels.
+These benefits should be made a permanent feature, extending to all workers, including those in app-based "gig" jobs, when they lose employment.

-US Census Bureau data show that these types of benefits work: all government aid combined protected 53 million people in the US from poverty in 2020.
-With 60 million adults still struggling to cover everyday expenses, legislators should not water down these reforms.
-Congress should seize the opportunity to prevent further hardship and protect essential benefits.
+US Census Bureau data demonstrates the effectiveness of these types of benefits: in 2020, all combined government aid protected 53 million people in the US from falling into poverty.
+With 60 million adults still struggling to cover everyday expenses, legislators should refrain from diluting these reforms.
+Congress should seize this opportunity to prevent further hardship and safeguard essential benefits.